j02945/SQL_BigQuery/README.md

 ### ![create view](https://i.ibb.co/4dyY61R/view-results.jpg)

 ### Closing
 I was able to ask questions about the data, filter the data as needed, and identify min and max values within a large dataset.
 I ranked and organized in a list of top 10 the lowest and highest scores using operators and clauses, and I also analyzed the views counts per posts.
 Furthermore, I used aggregate functions to quantify scores, views, comments, users, and posts.
 I used subqueries to pivot data and get a high level view of the dataset.
-Last, I create views to speed up the process and eliminate redundancy in some of the queries.
+Last, I created views to speed up the process and eliminate redundancy in some of the queries.